 Ben down 1.5 stone

-The 30-minute workouts consist of a 2-3 minute warmup, 24-26 minutes of kettlebells, ropes, dumbbells and some old school weight lifting training, and a 2-3 minute cool-down/stretch.
 Shorter doesn’t mean easier though, just because we are cutting your exercise time by half doesn’t mean you’re getting any less effective of a workout.

-Principle 2.
-Full Body Workouts: Do the Big Moves.
-Spend 10 minutes on one muscle (the vanity exercise, the bicep curl, being the best example) or spend 10 minutes doing clean & press, deadlifts or chest presses, using multiple muscles?
+2. Full Body Workouts: Do the Big Moves.
+Spend 10 minutes on one small muscle (the vanity exercise, the bicep curl, being the best example) or spend 10 minutes doing clean & press, deadlifts or chest presses, using multiple muscles?
 It's a no brainer really.
 Same time, bigger results.

-Principle 3: Make it Personal: Your maximum is different to other peoples.
+3. Make it Personal: Your maximum is different to other peoples.
 I wont ask you to do anything you are not capable of.
 But pushing yourself, while most people in gyms just coast and pass their time, kidding themselves on they are working hard, will bring big results quicker.

 To make it even simpler and get all the info in one place, I have written it as a book.